kishwarshafin/helen/README.md

 <b> NOTE: A full set of results can be found [here](docs/results.md) </b>

-## Twelve high-quality assemblies
+## Eleven high-quality assemblies
-We have sequenced-assembled-polished 12 human genome assemblies at University of California, Santa Cruz with our pipeline.
+We have sequenced-assembled-polished 11 human genome assemblies at University of California, Santa Cruz with our pipeline.
 They can be downloaded from our [google bucket](https://console.cloud.google.com/storage/browser/kishwar-helen/polished_genomes/london_calling_2019/).

 For quick links, please copy a link from this table and you can run `wget` to download the files:
 ```bash